Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

 - Thank'you for yours contribuitions
 - https://ko-fi.com/perzivall

-# 📍 Easy install (Optimized)
+# 🤩 Easy Install (Optimized, Clean, Ready to work)

 > ![Nota](https://img.shields.io/badge/TIPS-OPTIONAL-green)
 >
-> If your want, can use a easy install script
+> If do you want, can use a easy install script
 >

 1. Download and install Termux